 Juvenile Through-Delta Survival

-The potential for negative effects to juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018; see further discussion for winter-run Chinook salmon), found that during the main period of juvenile fall-run Chinook salmon occurrence in the Delta (i.e., January–May; see Table 11A-6 in Appendix 11A), there was little difference (0–2%) in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (see Table perry1 in winter-run analysis).
-Likewise, for juvenile late fall–run Chinook salmon, there was little difference between alternatives during the main period of occurrence (i.e., November–May; see Table 11A-7 in Appendix 11A).
+The potential for negative effects to juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018; see further discussion for winter-run Chinook salmon), found that during the main period of juvenile fall-run Chinook salmon occurrence in the Delta (i.e., January–May; see Table 11A-6 in Appendix 11A), there was little difference (0–2%) in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (Table 11-15 in winter-run analysis).
+Likewise, for juvenile late fall–run Chinook salmon, there was little difference between alternatives during the main period of occurrence (i.e., November–May; Table 11A-7 in Appendix 11A).

 As described for winter-run Chinook salmon, note that the spreadsheet implementation of the Perry et al. (2018) model does not account for the variability in coefficient estimates (Figure 6 of Perry et al. 2018), which would likely give appreciable overlap of estimates in through-Delta survival between the NAA and the alternative scenarios, particularly in relation to the relatively small differences between scenarios.